 is shown below, presenting an external IP address

-- The Server Address, Port, Password, UnitID, Session managment and a Lock of the Settings page can all be set via a URL sent to a mobile device via either email or SMS.
+- The Server Address, Port, Password, UnitID, Session management and a Lock of the Settings page can all be set via a URL sent to a mobile device via either email or SMS.
 Download an example 'Configure mobile device Settings via URL'; and modify for your Settings requirements.
 Note, the explicit details of Settings in the example shown below would not normally be sent to users, only the URL.

 - Note: CreativityCorp does not warranty nor support Mobile Data for Android installed to 'rooted' Android devices; a 'rooted' environment compromises security of data and can have unforeseen affects on software behaviour.

 Installation of Projects to Android Device

 Projects developed in Mobile Data Studio are installed to Android devices via TCP/IP communication, not ActiveSync or other sync tools.
 Open a project in Mobile Data Studio and click on the 'Install' icon in the Project menu (see below), and select a device to which the project will be installed via click on the Install button.
-In the example shown below, the four connected devices, the HTC Desire, Samsung Galaxy Note, Samsung Galaxy Tab, and Lenovo Thinkpad, are Android devices.
-Another method to install a project is described on page 10 Wireless (TCP/IP) Functions; open the Wireless Activity monitor and make the connection from the Android device, which will then appear in the monitor.
-Open one or more projects in Mobile Data Studio.
-Select and click (right) on the icon for the Android device/s and 'Update Project' to install project to the Android device/s.
+In the example shown below, there are five connected Android devices.
+Other methods to install a project are described on page 11 Wireless (TCP/IP) Functions; open the Wireless Activity monitor and make the connection from the Android device, which will then appear in the monitor.
+Open one or more projects in Mobile Data Studio, select and click (right) on the icon for the Android device/s and 'Update Project' to install project to the Android device/s.
 The project Auto-Load function also enables install of a project or projects on first connection of the mobile device with the Mobile Data Studio server side.